 If you have sensitive data moving from one place to another, PGP could block it from view.
 And you could use the system to ensure you're dealing with a trusted communication partner that hasn't tampered with data.

-PGP was developed in 1991, and it was surrounded by plenty of controversies after its inception.
+PGP was developed in 1991, and it was surrounded by plenty of controversy after its inception.
 The developer released the program as freeware, but a secondary company claimed ownership, and lawsuits were filed.

 What Is PGP Used For?

 Any connected device sends and receives data throughout an average day.
 Security experts use all sorts of tools to keep communication secure.
 They lean on PGP for three very specific use cases.